 But, there was coming a time when such worship would no longer happen (because it was merely a foreshadow, not the spiritual real substance).
 The time was coming when the reason worship occurred at the physical temple (the housing of the covenant) would be placed, as its real substance, within Yah’s people (not the physical Jews, who were only a foreshadow of Messiah’s bride, but the spiritual Jews—those who have the spiritual covenant indwelling them).

 The physical covenant (Ten Commandments) would be revealed as its spiritual real substance (Holy Spirit’s seal), and those who are indwelt by the covenant would “worship” wherever they are.
-Both of those covenants (physical and spiritual) were given on the Feast of Weeks, seven Sabbaths plus one day after the Passover.
+Both of those covenants (physical and spiritual) were given on the Feast of Weeks, seven Sabbaths plus one day from the Feast of Firstfruits.
 The physical was only a foreshadow of the spiritual, which is what we see in Acts 2.

 So, those who are indwelt by the spiritual covenant (Holy Spirit) are to “worship” wherever they are—which means they are to reverence Yah at all times, and they are to go about working to further His kingdom (Yah’s kingdom on earth is Messiah’s bride—the dwelling place of the Holy Spirit—His temple, 1 Corinthians 6:19).
 This is not an event they attend, but a primary purpose of their earthly existence.